datapane/datapane/public-docs/docs/features/apps/updates.md

     <img src="/img/advanced/self.png" style='width:50%'/>
 </div>

-## Swapping
+## Block Swapping

 In addition to choosing _where_ to insert your block, Datapane also provides helpers around _how_ to insert a block.
-This is primarily useful when you are inserting blocks into a layout block -- for instance, if you had a form which added an additional item to a list each time it is run.
+This is more of an advanced feature only available on the `dp.Compute` block that is primarily useful when you are inserting blocks into a [layout block](../layout_blocks.ipynb) -- for instance, if you had a form which prepended/appended a result to a list upon each run.

-You pass this property into your compute block using `dp.Swap`
+This behavior is configured using the `dp.Swap` enum which is passed into a Compute block via the `swap` parameter.
+In the example below, every time the form is s`ubmitted, the results are prepended to the front of the previous data inside the 2-column `dp.Group` block.

 ```python
 import datapane as dp